zzhang82/web422/notes/knockout.md

 ### Installation

-Since Knockout.js is a **client-side** library, we will include it in the same way that we would include Lodash, Moment.js or jQuery; by downloading it and referencing it in a **<script>** element.
+Since Knockout.js is a **client-side** library, we will include it in the same way that we would include Lodash, Moment.js or jQuery; by downloading it and referencing it in a **&lt;script&gt;** element.
 We can also reference the library using the popular [CDNJS Content Delivery Network](https://cdnjs.com/).

 * The official source code can be downloaded [from here](http://knockoutjs.com/downloads/knockout-3.4.2.js)
 * The CDN Link is: `https://cdnjs.cloudflare.com/ajax/libs/knockout/3.4.2/knockout-min.js`